GEX Explained

 Let's break down actual GEX charts so you can see these concepts in action:

-Example 2: Negative Gamma Dominance
+Example 2: Negative Gamma Environment

 GEX Chart Example 2 showing heavy negative gamma environment